hail2u/html-best-practices/README.md

     <h1>The &quot;&amp;&quot; character</h1>

-### Use named character references for control or invisible characters
+### Use numeric character references for control or invisible characters

 Bad: